SOCIAL SERVICE ADMINISTRATOR IV

 LICENSES, REGISTRATIONS AND CERTIFICATIONS

-1. Candidates filling positions in this classification must be licensed by the Board of Social Work Examiners.
+1. Candidates for positions in this classification must be licensed by the Maryland Board of Social Work Examiners.

 2. Employees in this classification may be assigned duties which require the operation of a motor vehicle.
 Employees assigned such duties are required to possess a motor vehicle operator’s license valid in the State of Maryland.